Apr 04, 2026

 Management Emphasis Areas in Criminal Justice Administration

-Students majoring in the Master of Science in Criminal Justice degree program desiring a greater focus in management skills may choose an emphasis in Law Enforcement Administration (LEA) or an emphasis in Corrections Administration (CA) as part of their degree completion plan.
+Students majoring in the Master of Science in Criminal Justice degree program desiring a greater focus in management skills may choose an emphasis in Law Enforcement Administration (LEA) as part of their degree completion plan.
 The management emphasis areas will appear on the student’s academic transcript and provide evidence that the student has satisfied academic requirements for departmentally recognized courses in the area.

-Both the Law Enforcement Administration and the Corrections Administration emphasis areas consist of successful completion of three of the four designated graduate courses associated with that area (9 semester hours total).
+The Law Enforcement Administration emphasis area consists of successful completion of three of the four designated graduate courses associated with that area (9 semester hours total).
 To qualify for the awarding of the emphasis, each course comprising the specialty area must be completed with a minimum grade of “B”.
 Management emphasis areas include:

 Criminal Justice graduate faculty have developed an equivalency program for MSCJ students that can receive up to nine (9) graduate hours of college credit for management training received through the National Institute of Corrections.

-Graduate students accepted into the MSCJ Program who select the MSCJ Corrections Administration emphasis and can demonstrate that they have successfully completed the National Institute of Corrections “Management Development for the Future” series 70- hour course will receive 9 hours of course equivalency toward the completion of their MSCJ degree.
-The specific courses for which equivalency credit will be given are (1) MSCJ 587 - Corrections Administration 3 hours , (2) MSCJ 589 - Community Corrections 3 hours and (3) MSCJ 550 - Readings in Criminal Justice Administration 3 hours .
+Graduate students accepted into the MSCJ Program who demonstrate that they have successfully completed the National Institute of Corrections “Management Development for the Future” series 70- hour course will receive 9 hours of course equivalency toward the completion of their MSCJ degree.
+The specific courses for which equivalency credit will be given are (1) MSCJ 526 (2) MSCJ 533 , and (3) MSCJ 550 .

-Once all other coursework for the MSCJ degree has been successfully completed, these nine (9) hours will be awarded to enable the student to graduate with the Master of Science in Criminal Justice with an academic emphasis in Corrections Administration.
+Once all other coursework for the MSCJ degree has been successfully completed, these nine (9) hours will be awarded to enable the student to graduate with the Master of Science in Criminal Justice.

 Focused Academic Sequence: Baccalaureate or Graduate